mgatelabs/GenshinSolvers/README.md

 This is just for spinning puzzles, not the light up puzzles.

-Open up the file Runner.java and do the following.
+Open up the file com.mgatelabs.tools.Runner.java and do the following.

 Add / Remove the number of Cubes needed